sourcegraph/about/content/blogposts/2024/gp-enhancing-openrct2-performance-a-journey-cody-simd.md

 ## Conclusion

 SIMD optimizations can be a powerful tool for improving performance, but it's crucial to understand the underlying bottlenecks and test assumptions thoroughly.
 With the assistance of AI tools like Cody, developers can streamline the process of writing tests, benchmarks, and optimized code, ultimately leading to better performance gains.
+Oh, and if you want to download and play OpenRCT2 yourself, check it out at [https://openrct2.org/downloads](https://openrct2.org/downloads)

 ---